The History of Mince Pies

 A custom from the middle ages says that if you eat a mince pie on every day from Christmas to Twelfth Night (evening of the 5th January) you will have happiness for the next 12 months!

-If you'd like to know more about Mince Pies and where to get the best ones, please visit the UK based Mince Pie Club.
+If you'd like to know more about Mince Pies and where to get the best ones, please visit the UK based Mince Pie Club (goes to another site).